The 200-Hour CPL Trap: The Learn and Earn Aviation Pathway

 Regardless of your stage, start building:

-• Medical readiness: Complete Class 2 and plan Class 1 early
+• Medical readiness: Complete Class 2 and plan Class 1 early.
+Review the official DGCA Requirements to ensure you qualify.

 • Academic strength: Physics, Maths, and English